WiseToad/tanks/README.md

 The simple multiplayer 2D tanks game in Python, developed with my kids.

 #### COMPATIBILITY
-- Python 3.11.2 or later (it's a pity that Debian Wheezy and Raspi OS are delaying to get to Py 12+ so my generics are not so beautiful in the code as I would wish)
+- Python 3.11.2 or later (it's a pity that Debian Wheezy and Raspi OS are delaying to get to Py 12+ so my generics are not so nice in the code as I would wish)

 #### REQUIREMENTS
 - pygame